 Cowra is one of three wine regions in the Central Ranges zone of New South Wales.
-It covers 1250 square kilometres of the Lachlan Valley, including Cowra, Billmari and Cowindra.
+It covers 1250 square kilometres of the Lachlan Valley, including Cowra, Billmari and Canowindra.
 It shares the Ranges with Mudgee and Orange.
 Despite being the southernmost region, it is actually the warmest of the three.
 This is largely due to its lower altitude and an open front to warm winds blowing in from central Australia.

-The area is focused on increasing the use of mulch in the area, including the ‘Compost Cook-Off’ initiative.
+Cowra has recently made environmental sustainability a priority.
+Its mission statement is: “To produce wine of regional character with the least environmental impact of any region in Australia.”
+The area is focused on increasing the use of mulch, including the ‘Compost Cook-Off’ initiative.
 This is where vignerons compete against each other to make the best compost and promote this to the community.
+The region has four organic vineyards, which are expected to increase in the coming years.

 A visit is 320 km from Sydney, about a 4-and-a-half-hour drive west, over the iconic Blue Mountains, through Bathurst and Blayney.